 These solar panel kits have monocrystalline panels for extra efficiency and together will give you an awesome 200 watts of solar power.
 They’re highly durable too with tempered glass and an aluminum frame that can handle any conditions the open road might throw at them.

 With the RV solar panel kit, you get a 30A PWM Flush Mount Charge Controller that can be tuned to change things as quickly as possible.
 It also has a digital screen so you can play with the setting with ease.

 There’s also a 40ft MC4 Adaptor Kit that has been upgraded to a 10AWG cable to make it safer and easier to expand your setup with minimal voltage drop.

-The entire solar kit is simple to set up and has great instructions to make it even easier.
+The entire solar panel kit is simple to set up and has great installation instructions to make it even easier.
 You’ll have them on top of your RV charing up your gear in no time.

 The only downside, as I mentioned before, is the high price of the RV solar kit.
 It is worth the investment though, as you’ll have a kit for life that is more efficient than most.

 The ALLPOWERS Flexible RV Solar Panel is the first flexible panel in the review.
 The benefit of a flexible panel is that it can be installed on uneven surfaces, so if your RV has a curved roof, this kind of panel will suit you.

 The panel can bend up to 30 degrees for installation, and being flexible also makes it more durable as it can flex around in the wind or on bumpy roads without being damaged.

 These Sunpower cell solar panels are meant to be up to 23.5 % efficiency while your normal panels usually work at around 18%.
 You’ll be able to get 100 watt with less sunlight with these solar panel kits.